 Creamy homemade mashed potatoes just got a major upgrade.
 These cheesy garlic mashed potatoes are perfect for Christmas dinner and busy weeknights.

-Unlike other recipes, my recipe skips the cream cheese.
-I often use cream cheese as a binder in place of flour, like in my potato soup and gluten-free scalloped potatoes.
-Cream cheese is simply too thick and creates a stiff mashed potato.
+Unlike other recipes, my recipe is made without cream cheese.
+I often use cream cheese as a binder in place of flour, like in my gluten-free potato soup and gluten-free scalloped potatoes.
+But cream cheese is simply too thick and creates a stiff mashed potato.

-No need to make a cheese sauce.
+- No cheese sauce.
 Instead, adding the grated cheese directly and letting it steam to melt gives these creamy mashed potatoes the perfect texture.

-This recipe had a light garlic flavor because you boil the garlic with the potatoes.
-It infuses every bite and cuts down on the burn without having to saute it.
+- This recipe has a light garlic flavor because you boil the garlic with the potatoes.
+It infuses every bite.

 🧾Ingredient Notes

-Butter- I use unsalted butter so if yours is salted adjust the salt you add at the end, not the amount you add to the water.
+- Butter- If you use salted butter adjust the salt you add at the end, not the amount you add to the water.

 💭 Optional Add-Ins